nlksg/ConCost/README.md

 - **Hierarchical Chart of Accounts**: Supports complex account structures with parent-child relationships.
 - **Multi-Site Management**: Track finances for individual construction sites as well as the entire company.
 - **Site Expense Workflow**: A simple interface for site staff to submit expenses with receipts for approval.
-- **Purchase Management**: A workflow for accountants to create multi-line purchases, convert site expenses into formal purchases, and manage approvals.
+- **Purchase Management**: Accountants can create multi-line purchases, convert site expenses into formal purchases, and manage approvals.
-- **Item Catalog**: A centralized catalog of materials and services, each linked to a default expense account, ensuring consistent and accurate expense tracking.
+- **Item Catalog**: Centralized catalog of materials/services, each linked to a default expense account for accurate tracking.
-- **Role-Based Permissions**: Secure workflows for different user roles (Admin, Accountant, Site Staff).
+- **Role-Based Permissions**: Secure workflows for Admin, Accountant, and Site Staff roles.
-- **Financial Reporting**: Includes Trial Balance, Income Statement, General Ledger, Balance Sheet, and more.
+- **Financial Reporting**: Trial Balance, Income Statement, General Ledger, Balance Sheet, and more.
+- **Admin Tools**: Management commands to purge data, initialize default chart of accounts, and create default user groups.
+- **Mobile-Friendly UI**: Responsive design for use on phones and tablets.

 ## Core Applications

-- `accounting`: Contains the core bookkeeping models (`Account`, `Journal`, `JournalEntry`), reporting views, and capital contribution tracking.
+- `accounting`: Core bookkeeping models (`Account`, `Journal`, `JournalEntry`), reporting, and capital contributions.
-- `SiteExpense`: Provides the interface for site personnel to submit expense requests.
+- `SiteExpense`: Interface for site personnel to submit expense requests with receipts.
-- `purchase`: Manages the item catalog, purchase orders, and the approval process that generates journal entries.
+- `purchase`: Manages the item catalog, purchase orders, and approval workflow that generates journal entries.

 ## User Roles & Workflow

-The system is designed around a typical workflow involving different user roles:

-1.  **Site Staff**: Submits a `SiteExpense` with a description, amount, date, and an optional receipt image.
+- **Site Staff**: Submits a `SiteExpense` with a description, amount, date, and optional receipt image.
-2.  **Accountant**:
+- **Accountant**:
     - Reviews pending site expenses.
-    - Creates a formal `Purchase` from a site expense, adding line items by selecting from the `Item` catalog.
+    - Creates a formal `Purchase` from a site expense, adding line items from the `Item` catalog.
-    - Manages the `Item` catalog, defining default expense accounts for each item.
+    - Manages the `Item` catalog and default expense accounts.
-    - Approves `Purchase` orders, which automatically generates the correct double-entry `Journal` records.
+    - Approves `Purchase` orders, which automatically generate double-entry `Journal` records.
-3.  **Admin**: Has full access to the system, including user and group management.
+- **Admin**: Full access, including user/group management and admin tools for data reset and initialization.

 ## Getting Started